AI Candidate Scoring Explained: How Match Scores Actually Work

 Approach 1: Keyword Matching

 The simplest and oldest approach.
-The system extracts keywords from the job description — "Python," "project management," "5 years experience" — and checks whether those keywords appear in the candidate's CV.
+The system extracts keywords from the job description — "Python," "project management," "5 years experience," "SaaS" — and checks whether those keywords appear in the candidate's CV.
 More keyword matches equals a higher score.
+The approach is fast, cheap to build, and easy to explain to customers who don't know better.

-The problem: Keyword matching is brittle.
-It misses candidates who describe the same skills with different words.
-It rewards candidates who keyword-stuff their CVs.
-It cannot distinguish between "managed a team of 50" and "reported to a team of 50" — both contain the same keywords.
+The problem: Keyword matching is brittle in every way that matters.
+It misses candidates who describe the same skills with different words — a candidate with "led cross-functional delivery squads" won't match a job spec requiring "project management experience," even though those describe the same underlying capability.
+It rewards candidates who keyword-stuff their CVs, which means your highest-scored candidates are often your weakest ones (because strong candidates don't need to game systems).
+It cannot distinguish between "managed a team of 50" and "reported to a team of 50" — both contain the same keywords, but one describes a senior leader and the other describes an individual contributor.

 Approach 2: Weighted Factor Scoring

 A more sophisticated approach that breaks the job requirements into weighted categories — skills, experience level, industry background, education, location — and scores each category independently.
-The overall score is a weighted average.
+The overall score is a weighted average across categories.

-The improvement: Factor scoring lets recruiters see which dimensions drive the score.
+The improvement over keyword: Factor scoring lets recruiters see which dimensions drive the score.
 A candidate might score 95% on skills but 40% on location, and the recruiter can make an informed decision about whether to proceed.
+It also allows the system to weight different factors differently for different roles — a senior engineering role can weight technical depth heavily, while a sales leadership role weights team management and quota attainment.

 The limitation: Traditional factor scoring still relies on keyword extraction within each category.
-The categories are better, but the matching method is the same.
+The categories are better structured, but the matching method underneath is the same.
+You get a more legible dashboard showing keyword scores in five buckets instead of one — but you still miss the same candidates keyword matching misses.

 Approach 3: Semantic Embedding Scoring